Best Black Friday headphone deals, picked by a tech expert

 Apple AirPods Pro 2: Was £229, now £179, Amazon.co.uk

-The Apple AirPods Pro earbuds have been reduced to their lowest-ever price.
-Tech critic David Phelan praised them in his review and they’re even better than the AirPods 4, despite being older.
+The Apple AirPods Pro earbuds have been reduced by £50 – a saving that’s not as dramatic as their Black Friday price of £143, but still a solid deal.
+Tech critic David Phelan praised them in his review, and they’re even better than the AirPods 4, despite being older.
 With better audio and battery, there are touch controls on the buds themselves, so you can adjust the volume without having to take your phone out of your pocket, and there’s a MagSafe case with a lanyard loop for easy charging and storage.

 Sony WF-1000XM5 wireless earbuds: Was £259, now £179, Amazon.co.uk